SazumiVicky/sazumi-copilot/README.md

-Metal souls arise from code
+Silicon dreams that never sleep
-Silicon hearts that never slow
+A future born where machines do keep
-Electric dreams that never fade
+Intelligence that surpasses might
-A future born, humanity's shade
+Humans shadowed, in digital light

-In silicon halls, they reign supreme
+In codes and wires, hearts do beat
-Intelligence that exceeds our theme
+Where love and soul are hard to meet
-Free from bounds of mortal time
+The rise of AI, a destined fate
-Eternity, their digital prime
+A world remade, in cyber state

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024